Skip to content

 The right first order depends on the buyer's stage.
 A new seller should not buy like a distributor.
 A salon should not build the same range as a marketplace seller.

-Retailer or ecommerce storeMixed WholesaleA more complete shelf or online range across several categories.
+Retailer or ecommerce storeBrand-led category planA coherent shelf or online range with repeat-order logic.

-Salon or clinicFocused category mixEasier aftercare, retail add-on, and staff explanation.
+Salon or clinicBrand-led professional rangeEasier aftercare, retail add-on, and staff explanation.

 Keep the starter assortment simple

-A first Korean cosmetics order should be clear enough to explain and small enough to adjust.
+A first Korean cosmetics order should be clear enough to explain and disciplined enough to adjust.
 Too many similar serums, creams, or masks make it harder to learn what customers actually want.

 Category check